ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 )
 ```

-Both authentication methods have a `validate` mandatory callback must generate a Principal from given a `UserPasswordCredential`
+Both authentication methods have a mandatory `validate` callback and must generate a Principal from given a `UserPasswordCredential`
-or null on invalid credentials.
-That callback is marked as *suspend*, so you can validate credentials in an asynchronous fashion.
+or null for invalid credentials.
+That callback is marked as *suspended*, so that you can validate credentials in an asynchronous fashion.

 You can use several strategies for validating:

 #### Manual credential validation

 Since there is a validate callback for authentication, you can just put your code there.
-So you can do things like checking the password against a constant, or composing several validation mechanisms.
+So you can do things like checking the password against a constant or composing several validation mechanisms.

 ```kotlin
 authentication {